 Once a member, you can submit your paper from the members only section of the EEA website.
 Please log in on the right-hand side of this page.
-Once logged in, please click on the link 'JEEA options' that will appear and then on 'Submit a Paper'.
+Once logged in, please click on the link 'Submit a paper to JEEA' that will appear.

 • Papers should be submitted electronically (pdf format only).

 • On receipt of the paper, a confirmation e-mail will be sent automatically within seconds.
 The submission is not complete if the confirmation e-mail has not been received.

 • Papers should be in English.

 • For JEEA style guidelines, please click here

 Please read this section carefully as we are unable to enter submissions which do not comply with our policy on data into the editorial process.